manchuenchau/STA141A-Final/Readme.txt

 The project document and codes are in the format of rmarkdown.
 Please refer to the following website: https://rmarkdown.rstudio.com/

+Covid data is downloaded from the WHO website: https://covid19.who.int/WHO-COVID-19-global-data.csv This project report supports online data file.
+If Internet is not available, the project codes will ask you for the local computer path of the data file.
+The format of the data file must be same as the file "WHO-COVID-19-global-data.csv" from the WHO website.
+Other data files do not work at this project report.

 The project document and codes are created by the following programming tools and R libraries.

 Programming Tools: